If your baseball bat cannot produce the perfect hit, or the pop sound you are getting very low on even hitting it with force, then your bat is dead.

-When checking whether an aluminum bat is dead or not, you can check the thud sound it produces by tapping on the barrel of the bat and feeling its vibrations.
-If they are minimal then that means that there still is a lot more pop left in it.
+When checking whether an aluminum bat is dead, you can check the thud sound it produces by tapping on the bat’s barrel and feeling its vibrations.

-When Is The Time To Replace Composite Baseball Bat?
+When Is The Time To Replace the Composite Baseball Bat?

-When you have used your bat for more than 3 years or right after the warranty ends.
-You may also discover all of the wear and tear if you do a thorough inspection of the bat once a year.
+When you have used your bat for more than three years or right after the warranty ends, you may also discover all of the wear and tear if you thoroughly inspect the bat once a year.